void-linux/void-packages/README.md

 > It is not possible to sign a repository with multiple RSA keys.

+If packages in `hostdir/binpkgs` are signed, the key in `.plist` format (as imported by xbps) can be placed in `etc/repo-keys/` to prevent xbps-src from prompting to import that key.

 <a name="rebuilding"></a>
 ### Rebuilding and overwriting existing local packages